stormpath/stormpath-documentation/source/auth_n.rst

   If authentication succeeded, you would receive back an ``AuthenticationResult`` object

   .. note::

-    It's also possible to specify a specific Account Store to authenticate against, instead of relying on the default login flow (see below).
+    It's also possible to specify an Account Store to authenticate against, instead of relying on the default login flow (see below).
 To do this, use the ``inAccountStore(AccountStore accountStore)`` method on the ``UsernamePasswordRequestBuilder`` syntax shown above.

 .. only:: nodejs